mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

   PoolTimeoutError: 13
 ```

-That's the boring, correct outcome. p50 stays low, p95 climbs a bit under concurrent load, and the handful of failures are honest pool-exhaustion timeouts, not the database choking on a bad plan.
+That's a boring and useful outcome, but not a clean pass. p50 stays low and p95 climbs under concurrent load, while the 2.6% pool-exhaustion failure rate exposes the next constraint that needs attention.
 The point of running this isn't to prove the query is fast, it's to prove the query still behaves once several hundred calls land on it at once, which is the exact thing an AI agent can do without anyone scheduling it.
 That number, `p95: 0.312`, is what should have existed before the original query ever shipped.
 It didn't.

 ## Building a Guardrail, Honestly

-Once the immediate fire was out, I messaged the team the postmortem, and how we resolved it including following steps which led to the team building something longer-lived:
+Once the immediate fire was out, I sent the team the postmortem, explained how we resolved it, and included follow-up steps.
+That led the team to build something longer-lived:

 - A background process that registers the read queries repositories run, checks each one against a stored snapshot of the schema, and, when both of those pass, asks the live database for an execution plan and inspects it for warning signs.
 Sequential scans on large tables.
 Cross-type casts that aren't the free string-to-string kind.
 Nested loops with a large, unindexed side.
 A single plan node eating most of the total estimated cost.